 The Wolgan River has many canyon tributaries, located on the tops to the north of Newnes and on Island Mountain to the south of Newnes.
 There are also canyon tributaries further downstream below Rocky Creek.
 The most commonly visited ones are close to Newnes itself.
 Devils Pinch Canyon, Newnes (Starlight) Canyon and Pipeline Canyon are all excellent canyons, and are fairly easily accessible.
 Firefly Canyon and Looking Glass Canyon are also nearby on Island Mountain.

-Newnes is about 3h drive from Sydney.
-To get to Newnes, follow the Great Western Highway to Lithgow.
+Access: From Sydney, follow the Great Western Highway to Lithgow.
 Stay on the Highway past Lithgow and take the Mudgee turnoff on the left about 8km past the traffic lights at Lithgow.
 4km further on at Wallerawang, take the signposted turnoff to the right to Newnes.
 About 500m further on, keep going straight ahead (where the road veers left) in the town of Lidsdale.
-This road is bitumen for about 12km to the bottom of Wolgan Gap, although narrow and winding toward the end.
-From there it is gravel and dirt for the last 23km to Newnes.
-There is a kiosk/information centre in the old hotel on the left, and the main campsite is 1km further on.
-The only services at Newnes are a small kiosk which has no refrigeration and is only open on the weekends.
-The nearest food and petrol is in Lidsdale.
+It is about 10km to the top of Wolgan Gap, where the road becomes narrow and winding for about 2km down the steep descent.
+Then it is another 14km of bitumen road to the Wolgan Valley Resort, and a ford at Barton Creek.
+From there it is dirt road for the last 8.5km to Newnes, usually fairly good quality.

 South Wolgan